alduxvm/DronePilot/README.md

 * Position control algorithms.
 Uses data from a motion capture system and compute the pilot commands to keep the vehicle in a desired position.
 * Uses DroneKit (when using Pixhawk and PX4) to perform advanced missions.

+The objective of this repository is to do research using multirotor vehicles and learn how to develop with them.

-Vehicle flying using a hover controller (mw-hover-controller.py)
+Vehicle flying using a hover controller (mw-hover-controller.py):

 ![Flying quadcopter](https://altax.net/images/quad.jpg "Flying quadcopter")